OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 Value
 :   Type: Text.
-    Condition value against which the to cell value will be match against - string format.
+    Condition value against which the cell value will be matched against - string format.

 ### Mandatory { #Structure_Mandatory }